sewa20/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script that displays 10 newest files in the directory Script that inputs and prints words that appear once Script that displays lines containing pattern in the file
+Script that displays 10 newest files in the directory Script that inputs and prints words that appear once Script that displays lines containing pattern in the file Script that displays number of lines containing a pattern "bin" in the file